bridgettehmq/PiggyBank/README.md

 The app can be installed with the github repository: https://github.com/bridgettequiambao/PiggyBank

-## Setup

-1. Home Page
-2. You will need an existing MySQL database.
-3. Create `.env` file with MySQL credentials for local development and a SECRET.
-Refer to [.env.EXAMPLE](./.env.EXAMPLE)
-4. Run `npm start` to start the app.

 ## Code Style

 [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/) are included for enforcing consistent code quality and format.
 The default configuration includes the ESLint recommended plugin, the Prettier plugin, plus a couple of additional rules.
 Modify [.eslintrc.js](./.eslintrc.json) to customize the rules.